Grate-Oracle-Lewot/GrateCrystal/README.md

 - If you use Spikes while Spikes are already up, it lowers the opponent's Evasion by one stage.
 This bypasses accuracy checks.

 - The effects of Teleport and Baton Pass are combined: either move will act like Teleport in a wild battle and Baton Pass in a trainer battle.
 Against a wild Pokémon, if the player has more than one party member, either move will act like Baton Pass, but with only one they will act like Teleport.
 Teleport still has its out-of-battle effect, but Baton Pass doesn't get that.

-- Flame Wheel and Sacred Fire no longer thaw out a frozen user (had to get rid of it for space).

 ## Items
 - "Game Boy PC" obtained from Bill in Ecruteak, letting you access the PC anywhere (but you get a "no signal" message inside caves)